A 45-Day Educational Assessment for Adolescents

 The Interim Assessment Program (IAP) is designed for middle and high school students demonstrating significant emotional and behavioral difficulties within the school setting.

-Students referred for placement present with complex clinical and educational histories that have caused them to violate the school discipline code, be ineffective students and/or be resistant to attending school.
+Students referred for placement present with complex clinical and educational histories that have caused them to violate the school discipline code, exhibit difficulty participating in the day-to-day operations of the classroom, and/or be resistant to attending school.
 Some have been temporarily excluded; others may be in transition between placements.
-Given the nature of the population, physical restraints are included in the behavior management protocol at Wayside Academy.
+In all cases, the education team is seeking an understanding of what supports the student current needs to be able to access the least restrictive academic environment possible.

 Goals of the IAP